Mabel Louisa Dean Paul: Death

-Following some mediation with her second husband’s brother in an attempt repair the marital damage, she was unsuccessful in persuading Eliot to return to her.
+Following some mediation with her second husband's brother in an attempt repair the marital damage, she was unsuccessful in persuading Eliot to return to her.

 Her last day started with routine.
 On 9 July 1919, Mrs Atherton awoke and ate her breakfast.
 She left the home alone and during the day visited the Royal Academy.
 Upon returning to 47 Curzon Street, Mayfair later in the afternoon, she commented to her maid about the works of art that she enjoyed.
 The maid did not notice anything untoward in terms of her composure that day.
-However later that evening, Mrs Atherton, ended her life.
-Decked in her jewels, she first wrote two letters; one to a close friend and one to her husband.
-She then proceeded to lock the bedroom door from the inside and barricaded some furniture against the door, before returning to sit on a chair where she chose to shoot herself dead in the head with a sporting gun.
+However, later that evening, Mrs Atherton, ended her life.
+She wrote two letters; one to a close friend and one to her husband.
+She then locked her bedroom door and barricaded some furniture against the door, before returning to sit on a chair where she shot herself dead in the head with a sporting gun.
 The maid immediately heard the gun shot, however could not open the bedroom door.
 The maid called a Dr Fuber and the door was forced open.
 The maid then entered her bedroom, only to find Mrs Atherton slumped in a chair having suffered a mortal head wound.
 The New York Times reported the event in detail the next day describing it as an “apparent” suicide.
 One paper claimed she had been found shot dead which inferred the involvement of a third party.

 However the inquest on the Friday the same week said otherwise.

 Mrs Atherton was once again in the public eye, albeit for the wrong reasons.
 Upon her tragic death, the Daily Herald commented that:

 "In her life as well as in its tragic end, Mrs Atherton, as far as one can judge, seems to have been a follower of Nietzsche's famous adage - Live dangerously!"

 Mrs Atherton was buried at Kensal Green Cemetery as Mabel Eliot.
 She left no will.
 Letters of administration were granted to her sister, Edith Stacpoole of 10 West Chapel Street, Mayfair.
-At the inquest Eliot, stated that Mrs Atherton received £4,000 to £5,000 a year.
+At the inquest, Eliot stated that Mrs Atherton received £4,000 to £5,000 a year.
 A few months later the press reported that her estate was only valued at £8,206.

 Inquest

 The official inquest into her death was reported in newspapers globally.
-Eliot’s stepdaughter, Miss Nellie Cornell took to the stand, and denied that there had ever been any impropriety with her stepfather, Eliot.
+Eliot's stepdaughter, Miss Nellie Cornell, took to the stand, and denied that there had ever been any impropriety with her stepfather, Eliot.

 Eliot's defending position on his good character was that his new wife had been sending him anonymous threatening letters, which had forced him to leave his home.
 The verdict reached was suicide, while of an unsound mind.
 Despite this verdict, Bruce Bairnsfather, the prominent British humorist and cartoonist who had been actively collaborating with Eliot at the time, promptly dissociated himself from this scandal in order to prevent it from damaging his reputation.